Intellectual Property Regulations - 2024/25

 2. Definition of Intellectual Property

-2.1 Intellectual Property (“IP”) is the term used to describe creative outputs that can be legally protected arising from literary, artistic, industrial and scientific endeavours, such as the results arising from research or creative projects.
+2.1 Intellectual Property (“IP”) is the term used to describe creative outputs that are, or can, be legally protected arising from literary, artistic, industrial and scientific endeavours, such as the results arising from research or creative projects.

-2.2 IP includes, but may not be limited to, patents, copyright, design rights, registered designs, trademarks and service marks, and all similar property rights (whether registered or not) including those subsisting in any invention, improvement, know-how, patent, design, process, information, plant varieties, copyright work (including without limitation rights in and to technical processes, systems, methods, software design, algorithms, code, scripts or other computer software), rights in databases, topography right, domain name, trade mark, trade name or get-up or application to register any such right.
+2.2 IP includes patents, copyright, design rights, registered designs, trademarks and service marks, rights subsisting in any invention, improvement, know-how, patent, design, process or information, plant varieties, copyright works (including without limitation rights in and to technical processes, systems, methods, software design, algorithms, code, scripts or other computer software), rights in databases, topography rights, domain names, trade marks, trade names or get-up, and all similar property rights (whether registered or not) that may exist now or in future and applications to register any such rights, anywhere worldwide.

 3. General Policies